JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Sumangal Nevatia

-Yeah, yeah, thanks.
 Thanks for the chance.
-Good evening everyone and congratulations on the new expansion announcement.
-So first question is the bookkeeping one.
-If you could just highlight what is the steel price increase we are seeing in the last three or four weeks?
-And as far as timeline is concerned what is the update on the Slurry pipeline and the JFE Bhushan deal closure timeline?
+Good evening, everyone and congratulations on the new expansion announcement.
+So, first question is the bookkeeping one.
+If you could just highlight what is the steel price increase we are seeing in the last three or four weeks and as far as timeline is concerned, what is the update on the slurry pipeline and the JFE-Bhushan deal closure timeline?

 Jayant Acharya

-Yeah.
-So the prices of steel have started moving have started recovering from the multi year lows in the last quarter.
-In the end of December we saw prices moving for flat steel by about roughly 1500 rupees per tonne.
-In the beginning of January it has moved by about 2,000 rupees per tonne.
+The prices of steel have started recovering from the multi-year lows in the last quarter.
+In the end of December, we saw prices moving for flat steel by about roughly INR1,500 per tonne.
+In the beginning of January, it has moved by about INR2,000 per tonne.
 We see some recovery possibility during this quarter as we move ahead.
-The second question on the Slurry pipeline which you have asked is expected to be somewhere in the quarter four of 2027.
-FY27 on the BPSL.
-I’ll request Swayam to give an update on the BPSL asset.
+The second question on the slurry pipeline which you have asked is expected to be somewhere in Q4FY27.
+On the BPSL, I will request Swayam to give an update on the BPSL asset.

-So on the BPSL asset we are pretty much on track versus the timeline we had indicated earlier this week we received competition commissions approval for the joint venture.
-We are right now in the process of obtaining shareholders approval which we expect to get by first week of February.
-As indicated we should see slum sale getting concluded before end of this year which is before end of the March.
-And that should Translate into about 24,400 crores of effective cash coming in.
-JSW Steel and net leverage reduction of about 29,000 crores.
-The second leg also remains on track.
+So, on the BPSL asset, we are pretty much on track versus the timeline we had indicated.
+Earlier this week, we received the Competition Commission’s approval for the joint venture.
+We are right now in the process of obtaining shareholders’ approval which we expect to get by first week of February.
+As indicated, we should see slump sale getting concluded before end of this year which is before end of the March and that should translate into about INR24,400 crore of effective cash coming in JSW Steel and net leverage reduction of about INR29,000 crore.
+The second leg also remains on track but that is expected end of Quarter 1 of FY27.

 Sumangal Nevatia

-Yeah, got it.
-I have one more question and that’s slightly on a medium to long term strategy.
-So if you look at our expansion FY30, we would reach somewhere on 47 million tons in India and we’ll be adding capacity only at the rate of around 7 to 8% CAGR.
-Now given the Bhushan divestment, a balance sheet would be quite deleveraged.
-Potentially around 1.5 times net debt to EBITDA.
-So does that, does it make sense to evaluate the other brownfield expansion opportunities parallelly or should we now just expect this expansion till 30 and then maybe evaluate sometime closer to FY 2829 as the next expansion plan?
+Yes, got it.
+I have one more question and that’s slightly on a medium to long-term strategy.
+So, if you look at our expansion FY30, we would reach somewhere around 47 million tonnes in India and we will be adding capacity only at the rate of 7% to 8% CAGR.
+Now, given the Bhushan divestment, our balance sheet would be quite deleveraged, potentially around 1.5x net debt to EBITDA.
+So, does it make sense to evaluate the other brownfield expansion opportunities parallelly, or should we now just expect this expansion till ’30 and then maybe evaluate sometime closer to FY28-29 as the next expansion plan?

 Jayant Acharya